 Outcomes are broken into those that are considered short-term, intermediate, and long-term.
 They answer the question "what happened because of the program or activity?"
 They are used to communicate changes due to whatever was invested.
 Short-term outcomes reflect changes in awareness, knowledge, motivation, attitude, and skills (identified as "learning" in the Flex Program structure).
+Short-term outcomes normally occur within one year.
 Intermediate outcomes reflect changes in practices, policies, technology adoption/use, attitude, and management strategies by individuals, management, or groups (reflected as "behavior" in the Flex Program structure).
+Intermediate outcomes occur within one to two years.
 Long-term outcomes reflect changes in areas such as improved operations, improved or more stable finances, improved quality, improved culture, and improved physical plant (reflected as "conditions" in the Flex Program structure).
+Long-term outcomes are normally measured after three years.